101 Cooking For Two

 adding chopped onion to browning ground beef

-• Add one 14 oz can diced tomatoes, a half of 6 oz can tomato paste, ½ cup water, 3 tablespoons chili powder, 1 teaspoon cumin, ½ teaspoon oregano, ½ teaspoon salt (to taste), ¼ teaspoon pepper, ⅛ teaspoon cayenne pepper (optional and adjust to taste).
+• Add one 14-oz can of diced tomatoes, 3-oz of tomato paste, ½ cup water, 3 tablespoons chili powder, 1 teaspoon cumin, ½ teaspoon oregano, ½ teaspoon salt (to taste), ¼ teaspoon pepper, and ⅛ teaspoon cayenne pepper (optional and adjust to taste).

 mixing all ingredients in the crock pot

-• Cook on low for 8 hours or 4 hours on high.
+• Cook covered on low for 8 hours or 4 hours on high.

 Your Own Private Notes